 There are two ways to format your text.
-If you'd like to set default rules for how your text is treated on the page, you can use the Type Styles button found in the right-hand menu when you select the text box:
+If you'd like to set default rules for how your text is treated on the page, you can use the Type Styles button.
+This can be found in the right-hand menu when you select the text box:

 Once these rules are set, you may find that you want a particular paragraph, phrase, or word to stand out from the others.
 You can break the default settings by entering the text box and using the toolbar at the top of the editor: